craigthelinguist/craigpy/README.md

 craigpy
 =======

-Some data analysis utilities for pandas, numpy, and matplotlib.
-I find I'm having to plot lots of time-dependent data in these ways so I made this to help me.
+Some data analysis utilities for pandas, numpy, and matplotlib that I'm using.

+craigpy : random utilities for plotting graphs, parsing dates, and saving/loading files of words. pytrie : a trie implementation. linguistics : things related to natural language processing, string comparison, etc.